 James Bond is back for another mission and this time, he is blasting off into space.
-A spaceship traveling through space is mysteriously hi-jacked and Bond must work quickly to find out who was behind it all.
-He starts with the rockets creators, Drax Industries and the man behind the organisation, Hugo Drax.
+A spaceship travelling through space is mysteriously hijacked and Bond must work quickly to find out who was behind it all.
+He starts with the rockets creators, Drax Industries and the man behind the organization, Hugo Drax.
 On his journey he ends up meeting Dr. Holly Goodhead and encounters the metal-toothed Jaws once again.Written by

 How are we doing, Richard?